Car driving in snow.

 7 Tips to Winterizing Your Vehicle

-Matt Green, National Reconditioning Manager, checks anti-freeze temperature to prevent engine damage during winter.
+Checking your anti-freeze temperature is important to prevent engine damage during winter.

 Temperatures are dropping.
 Days are shorter.
 Before cold weather sets in, it’s the ideal time to prepare your vehicle for winter.

-“There are two major swings in weather throughout the year.
 Extreme heat in the summer is hard on a vehicle.
 Likewise, extreme cold is also hard on a vehicle.
-So, you must prepare for both weather conditions,” says Matt Green, National Reconditioning Manager, and automotive expert.
+So, you must prepare for both weather conditions.

 7 tips for preparing your vehicle for winter

-Ensure your vehicle is ready for cold weather with this 7-step checklist by Matt.
+Ensure your vehicle is ready for cold weather with this 7-step checklist.
 Each step is crucial to preventative maintenance.

 1. Check the coolant in your vehicle